Sydwell101/python-test-script/README.md

 # python-test-script
-This is a python script to test/configure Cisco IOS devices.
+This is a python script to check IOS device status using Netmiko.